Alexander-Senko/magic-decorator/README.md

 ### Decoration expansion

-For any method called on a decorated object, both its result and `yield`ed arguments get decorated.
+For almost any method called on a decorated object, both its result and `yield`ed arguments get decorated.

 ```ruby
 'with no decorator for String'.decorated.chars